brndnmtthws/brndn-io/content/posts/more-is-worse/index.md

 The relief is profound.
 Get addicted to something good instead—yoga, volunteering, contributing to open source software, whatever.
 Focus on one thing and do it well.
 It's rewarding–and who knows, [maybe you'll one day master that thing]({{<ref "the-arduous-path-to-mastery">}})?

-It's not just me: research shows that excessive digital technology use is linked with higher stress, reduced attention span, poorer sleep, and less time spent in-person, which diminishes mood and well-being.
-High levels of online multitasking and information overload are correlated with increased anxiety and chronic stress.
-Both very high and very low levels of digital engagement are associated with decreased well-being; moderate, intentional use fares best.
-In-person interactions, which are key to well-being, are often crowded out by digital distraction, with studies linking screen time to diminished social skills and empathy.[^5][^7]
+And yes, there is actual research behind this stuff.
+When your attention is getting yanked around all day by apps and notifications, your stress goes up, your sleep gets worse, and real life gets pushed to the side.[^5][^7]

 Kick your virtual reality habit by deleting those apps, and try reality reality.

 ## Quality Over Quantity in Relationships

 Nowhere is "more is worse" more obvious than in our social lives.
 Research shows it's the quality, not quantity, of relationships that matters.
-A 2010 Harvard study found that a few deep, meaningful friendships predict happiness and life satisfaction far better than a crowd of acquaintances.[^9] More recent research confirms that deeper, meaningful relationships yield greater satisfaction and emotional health than numerous superficial contacts.
-Excessive social or dating app options can actually amplify choice paralysis and reduce relational satisfaction, as users fear missing out on "better" options.
-In digital environments, prioritizing genuine connection over volume of interaction aligns with greater happiness and lower rates of loneliness.[^10][^11]
+A 2010 Harvard study found that a few deep, meaningful friendships predict happiness and life satisfaction far better than a crowd of acquaintances.[^9] The same basic problem shows up on dating apps too: too many options turns people into tabs you never close, and you start treating everyone as potentially temporary because maybe someone "better" is one more swipe away.[^10][^11]

 I can personally vouch for what the research says.
 After stepping away from dating apps, I can't claim to be any more successful at meeting people offline—but I am undeniably happier.
 The constant cycle of swiping, rejection, ghosting, and feeling like you're never quite enough (because there's always the illusion of someone better out there) is exhausting.
 Letting go of all that pressure has been a relief.
 And honestly, being single has its perks—like total freedom, and, well, the internet is always there if you need a little company.